“I want to go to the public bathroom by myself!”

 As kids are growing and building skills over time, know that every visit to a public restroom together with an adult in charge has educational value on its own.
 Every experience teaches a child a little more about what is ‘typical’ for how people interact in restrooms.

 After hundreds of restroom visits side by side with you in many different kinds of places, your children will develop a much deeper sense of what does and does not usually happen in public restrooms.
 This foundation of personal experience will help your children recognize unusual behavior, including potentially unsafe behavior, and take charge of their safety quickly and confidently when they are on their own.

 KIdpower Teenpower Fullpower International is a global nonprofit leader in providing positive, effective child protection education and personal safety skills to all ages and abilities.
-Since being established in 1989, Kidpower has protected over two million children, teens, and adults, including those with special needs, from bullying, sexual abuse, abduction, and other violence through workshops, consultation, and educational resources.
+Since being established in 1989, Kidpower has protected over 3 million children, teens, and adults, including those with special needs, from bullying, sexual abuse, abduction, and other violence through workshops, consultation, and educational resources.
 Our K-12 curriculum is used by families, schools, and youth organizations for their own child safety programs.
 Instead of using fear to teach violence prevention, Kidpower makes it fun to be safe! www.kidpower.org Publications include: Bullying: What Adults Need to Know and Do to Keep Kids Safe, the Relationship Safety Skills Handbook for Teens and Adults, and The Kidpower Book for Caring Adults: Personal Safety, Self-Protection, Confidence, and Advocacy for Young People.
-For more information, contact email@example.com
+For more information, contact firstname.lastname@example.org

 Share this page by using the social network links above and sign-up for our free weekly newsletter below to get inspiring success stories, answers to reader's questions, and new resources for applying Kidpower's safety and positive communication strategies to your daily life.